peterzieba/5Vpld/README.md

 * Learning about logic: Through-hole / soldering-friendly is desired: All parts have DIP packages or can be placed in through-hole PLCC sockets.
 * Replacing large quantities of various TTL/CMOS Logic Gates

 This is a "Choose your own adventure novel".
-Covered here are many approaches:
+Covered here are many approaches and tradeoffs:
-* Using WinCUPL
+* Using WinCUPL (Erratic, unreliable)
-* Using just the CUPL.EXE compiler with some wrapper scripts here (5vpld)
+* Using just the CUPL.EXE compiler directly with some wrapper scripts here (5vcomp).
+Works in Windows/Linux. (recommended)
-* Using Quartus (only for the CPLD parts)
+* Using Quartus (only for the CPLD.
+Works by first targeting a similar Altera CPLD and then using the POF2JED utility to convert)
-* Making your own fusemap / .JED file with nothing more than a datasheet.
+* Making your own fusemap / .JED file with nothing more than a datasheet and text editor.
-* Experimental approaches with Yosys
+* Experimental approaches with Yosys (Only for the CPLD parts.
+EDIF is fed into the Atmel fitter)
-* Several Approaches to reverse-engineering a .JED file back into logic equations
+* Several Approaches to reverse-engineering a .JED file back into logic equations.

 This is mostly a collection of documentation, but some small scripts are here that help make things easier and provide examples on how to avoid WinCUPL while still utilizing these parts:
 * ![Linux Workflow (5vcomp command-line utility pointed at a .PLD file)](linux-workflow/)